-After the worship, ring bell in the whole house for a while
+After the worship, ring the bell in the whole house for a while

 Rules regarding offering

-You should forbid to take these things to temple area
+You should forbid to take these things to the temple area

-In the house where there is a temple, things made of leather, shoes and slippers should not be taken.
+In the house where there is a temple, things made of leather, shoes, and slippers should not be taken.
 Pictures of dead and ancestors should not be used in the temple.
-South direction is the area for painting the ancestors.
-Pictures of dead can be planted on the south side wall in the house, but should not be kept in the temple.
+The south direction is the area for painting the ancestors.
+Pictures of the dead can be planted on the south side wall in the house, but should not be kept in the temple.
 Content related only to worship should be kept in the Pooja Room.
 Keeping any other object should be avoided.

-There should not be toilet near the worship room
+There should not be a toilet near the worship room

 It is also unlikely to have toilets around the temple of the house.
 So, create a puja room at such a place where there is no toilet.
 If a shrine is built in a small room then there should be some places open where it can be easily accessible.

-Use curtain in night to cover the temple
+Use a curtain in the night to cover the temple

 Before sleeping at night, the temple should be covered with curtains.
-As we do not like any kind of interruption in sleeping, the curtain should be covered with the same temple as well.
+As we do not like any kind of interruption in sleeping, the curtain should be covered over the temple as well.
 Thereby, there will be no obstruction in God’s rest.

 Rules regarding offering flowers

-Always give flowers with the help of ring finger and thumb with right hand.
-Grated flowers should be lifted with the help of thumb and index finger.
-Plating of flower buds is forbidden, but this rule is not applicable to lotus flowers.
+Always give flowers with the help of a ring finger and thumb with the right hand.
+Grated flowers should be lifted with the help of the thumb and index finger.
+Plating flower buds is forbidden, but this rule is not applicable to lotus flowers.